-Thanks to everyone who helped us make the Eastern Iowa Honor Flights a great success!
-Because of your continuing support we have been able to fly over 3245 veterans to Washington, DC.
+Thanks to everyone who helped us make the 2019 Eastern Iowa Honor Flights a great success!
+Because of your continuing support we were able to fly 385 veterans to Washington, DC.
 We are planning to make the 2020 flight season an even bigger and better.
 See the calendar below for the 2020 flight dates.

 |Number of Flights: 38||Number of Veterans Flown: 3435|